equivalent/scrapbook2/archive/blogs/2016-08-rspec-json-api-testing.md

 levels) in <top (required)>'
 ```

+The point of serializer objects is to make sure you deal with all the
+various scenarious in this test layer:

+* maybe some attributes are lovercase is some scenarios
+* maybe the serializer includes some nested resources (like Authors)
+* maybe you can pass Article-alike object to serializer (Duck-type)
+  "BlogPost" and you want to test the output behavior.

 ## Hooking Serializer to Controller

-So far Serializer is just Ruby object that is not doing anything useful
+So far Serializer is just a Ruby object that is not doing anything useful
 from application point of view.
 Lets tell our Controller to use it: